A review of my favorite Norwex Products that I have used for over 2 years now.

 I have now used this in both my old conventional washer/dryer set and a new high efficiency set.
 I have never had any problems with either and about the same results, although I have never used anything else in the high-efficiency set.

 Pro secret: I order 6 bags at a time to save on shipping.
-That should last me about a year, and we do 10 loads a week.
+That should last me about 7 months, and we do 5-7 full sized loads each week.

 I clean every surface of the bathroom, kitchen, small messes- almost everything!
 No more carrying a bunch of cleaners around to do the house.
 However, my favorite aspect of these towels is that they don’t get that dirty towel smell that my old kitchen rags used to!